-The REIT's financial performance and results of operations for the three months ended December 31, 2012 and for the period from July 13, 2012 to December 31, 2012 are summarized below.
+The REIT's financial performance and results of operations for the three months ended March 31, 2013 are summarized below.
+There are no comparative period results given the REIT commenced operations on December 14, 2012 as a continuity of interest of the Company which was formed on July 13, 2012.